-Irritation

-In Vitro

-The in vitro skin corrosion reconstructed human epidermis (Rhe) test was performed, in accordance with Organisation for Economic Cooperation and Development (OECD) test guideline (TG) 431, using 2 separate, 0.60 cm2, reconstituted human epidermis tissue surfaces (epiCS®).
-Tissues were exposed to 50 μl of undiluted Salvia officinalis oil for 3 min and 1 h, and were rinsed with 20 ml of Dulbecco's phosphate-buffered saline (DPBS) after each exposure.
-Cell viability was measured via a 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyl tetrazolium bromide (MTT) colorimetric assay.
-Mean percent cell viability, of both test tissue replicates, were 100% and 39.83%, compared to 20.26% and 0% in positive control replicates exposed to 8 N potassium hydroxide.
-Based on these results, the test substance was not considered corrosive to skin.
+The dermal irritation and sensitization studies summarized below are described in Table 9.

-Another in vitro skin irritation Rhe test was performed, in accordance with OECD TG 439, using 3 separate, 0.50 cm reconstituted human epidermis tissue surfaces (EpiSkin SA, RHE/S/17).
-Tissues were exposed to 16 μl of undiluted Salvia officinalis oil for 42 min, rinsed with 25 ml of DPBS, and incubated for 42 h in fresh medium.
-Cell viability was measured in a MTT colorimetric assay.
-The mean percent viability of treated tissues was 2.1%, compared to 2.9% in the positive control replicates exposed to 5% sodium dodecyl sulfate.
+In an in vitro skin corrosion reconstituted human epidermis (Rhe) test, performed according to Organization for Economic Cooperation and Development (OECD) test guideline (TG) 431, 50 μl Salvia officinalis oil did not cause irritation to Rhe tissue surfaces, epiCS^{®,4} In another in vitro skin irritation Rhe test, performed in accordance with OECD TG 439, 16 μl of Salvia officinalis oil was applied neat to 3 separate, 0.50 cm2 reconstituted human epidermis tissue surfaces (EpiSkin SA, RHE/S/17); cell viability was measured in a MTT assay.4 Mean percent viability of the treated tissues was 2.1%, compared to 2.9% in the positive control replicates exposed to 5% sodium dodecyl sulfate.
 Under these test conditions, the test substance was classified as "irritating to the skin" or "corrosive to the skin".

-Animal

-Undiluted and 10% Salvia Officinalis (Sage) Leaf Extract, eluted in 50% 1,3-butylene glycolic solution, was non-irritating to the skin of 3 rabbits.
-No further details provided.

-Undiluted Salvia officinalis oil, or Salvia officinalis leaf oil (unclear from source), was moderately irritating when applied to intact, or abraded, rabbit skin, under occlusion for 24 h.
-No further details provided.

-Human

-One irritation reaction occurred in a 24-h patch test of undiluted Salvia officinalis oil, or Salvia officinalis leaf oil (unclear from source), using 20 subjects.
-No further details provided.
-In another study, Salvia officinalis oil, or Salvia officinalis oil, tested at 8% in petrolatum, did not produce irritation in a 48-h occlusive patch test of human subjects.
-No further details were provided.
+Undiluted and 10% Salvia Officinalis (Sage) Leaf Extract (eluted in 50% 1,3-butylene glycolic solution) were not irritating when applied to rabbit skin.13 Salvia officinalis oil, or Salvia officinalis leaf oil was moderately irritating when applied under occlusion to intact, or abraded rabbit skin for 24 h.2 One irritation reaction occurred in a 24-h patch test of undiluted Salvia officinalis oil, or Salvia officinalis leaf oil, using 20 subjects;^{2,43} In another study, Salvia officinalis oil, or Salvia officinalis leaf oil, tested at 8% in petrolatum, did not produce irritation in a 48-h occlusive patch test of human subjects.2 A product containing 0.005% Salvia Officinalis (Sage) Leaf Extract, applied at a 1% dilution in distilled water, and a product containing 0.03% Salvia Officinalis (Sage) Oil were not irritating or sensitizing in two separate occlusive human repeated insult patch tests (HRIPT) completed in 53 subjects.^{44,45} A maximization test was carried out on 25 subjects, using Salvia officinalis oil, or Salvia officinalis leaf oil, tested at a concentration of 8% in petrolatum.2 The test article was deemed non-sensitizing.

-Sensitization

-Human

-The skin sensitization potential of a product containing 0.005% Salvia Officinalis (Sage) Leaf Extract was evaluated in an occlusive human repeated insult patch test (HRIPT) completed in 53 subjects, 25% of whom were reported to have self-perceived sensitive skin; the test article was applied at a 1% dilution in distilled water.
-Nine, 24-h applications of the test article (0.2. ml; 0.05 ml/cm3) were made to the back over a 3-wk induction period.
-After a 2-wk non-treatment period, a 24-h challenge application was made to a previously untreated site in the same manner as the induction applications, and reactions were scored at 24 and 72 h after application.
-Neither irritation nor sensitization occurred during the course of the study.
-The test material was considered a non-irritant and non-sensitizer.

-In a similar manner, an occlusive HRIPT of a body lotion containing 0.03% Salvia Officinalis (Sage) Oil was completed in 53 subjects.
-Nine, undiluted induction applications of 0.1-0.15 g of the test article were made (each for 24 h) over 3-wk.
-After a 2-wk non-treatment period, a challenge application was made to a previously untreated site and reactions were scored 24 and 72 h after application.
-No signs of skin reactivity were observed during the induction or challenge phase.
-The test article was deemed non-irritating and non-sensitizing.

-A maximization test was carried out on 25 subjects.
-Salvia officinalis oil, or Salvia officinalis leaf oil, tested at a concentration of 8% in petrolatum did not cause sensitization.
-No further details provided.